 - Modified walker that allows children with developmental disabilities to walk and play

 Engineering projects generally start in early fall and end in early May.
 Data science projects can start in either fall or spring and are one semester long.

-At the end of the project, the sponsoring organization receive a copy of the final report and possibly a hardware or software prototype (depending on project).
+At the end of the project, the sponsoring organization receives a copy of the final report and possibly a hardware or software prototype (depending on the project).